tomcatmanager/tomcatmanager/README.rst

 The ``tomcat-manager`` command line tool supports the following commands:

+- **deploy** - deploy a war file containing a tomcat application in the tomcat server
+- **redeploy** - remove the application currently installed at a given path and install a new war file there
+- **undeploy** - remove an application from the tomcat server
+- **start** - start a tomcat application that has been deployed but isn't running
+- **stop** - stop a tomcat application and leave it deployed on the server
+- **reload** - stop and start a tomcat application
+- **sessions** - show active sessions for a particular tomcat application
+- **expire** - expire idle sessions
 - **list** - show all installed applications
 - **serverinfo** - show information about the server, including tomcat version, OS version and architecture, and jvm version
-- **statusxml** - show server status information in xml format
+- **status** - show server status information in xml format
 - **vminfo** - show diagnostic information about the jvm
 - **sslconnectorciphers** - show ssl/tls ciphers configured for each connector
 - **threaddump** - show a jvm thread dump
 - **resources** - show the global jdni resources configured in tomcat
 - **findleakers** - show tomcat applications that leak memory
-- **sessions** - show active sessions for a particular tomcat application
-- **expire** - expire idle sessions
-- **start** - start a tomcat application that has been deployed but isn't running
-- **stop** - stop a tomcat application and leave it deployed on the server
-- **reload** - stop and start a tomcat application
-- **deploy** - deploy a war file containing a tomcat application in the tomcat server
-- **redeploy** - remove the application currently installed at a given path and install a new war file there
-- **undeploy** - remove an application from the tomcat server